puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 ## The 'case' Statement

-Like `if` statements, case statements choose one of several blocks of arbitrary Puppet code to execute.
+Like `if` statements, case statements choose one of several blocks of Puppet code to execute.
 Case statements take a control expression, a list of cases, and a series of Puppet code blocks that correspond to those cases.
 Puppet will execute the first block of code whose case value matches the control expression.

 - Basic cases are compared with the `==` operator (which is case-insensitive).
 - Regular expression cases are compared with the `=~` operator (which is case-sensitive).
 - The special `default` case matches anything.
 It should always be included at the end of a case statement to catch anything that did not match an explicit case.

-{% task 4 %}
+{% task 3 %}
 Create a `case.pp` manifest with the following conditional statement and `file` resource declaration.

 {% highlight puppet %}
-case $operatingsystem {
+case $::operatingsystem {
-  'CentOS': { $apache = 'httpd' }
+  'CentOS': { $apache_pkg = 'httpd' }
-  'Redhat': { $apache = 'httpd' }
+  'Redhat': { $apache_pkg = 'httpd' }
-  'Debian': { $apache = 'apache2' }
+  'Debian': { $apache_pkg = 'apache2' }
-  'Ubuntu': { $apache = 'apache2' }
+  'Ubuntu': { $apache_pkg = 'apache2' }
   default: { fail("Unrecognized operating system for webserver") }
 }

 file {'/root/case.txt':
   ensure  => present,
-  content => "Apache package name: ${apache}\n"
+  content => "Apache package name: ${apache_pkg}\n"
 }
 {% endhighlight %}